Korvettenkapitän (Crew 33)

 |U-651||12 Feb 1941||29 Jun 1941||1 patrol (18 days)|

-Peter Lohmeyer entered the navy in 1932 and went through the usual training.
-He then served with a Luftwaffe coastal squadron until Oct 1939 when he joined the U-boat force.
-He served as a Watch Officer on the U-19 for seven months before taking command of that boat in June 1940.
-He then briefly took command of the U-138 before being assigned to the building of a larger type VIIC boat in Jan 1941.
-He took command of that boat, the U-651, on 12 Feb 1941 (Busch & Röll, 1999).
+Peter Lohmeyer joined the Kriegsmarine in 1933.
+After standard training he was transferred to a Luftwaffe coastal squadron until Oct 1939, when he joined the U-boat force.
+He served as a Watch Officer on U-19 for seven months before taking command of that boat in June 1940.
+He then briefly commanded U-138 before being assigned to the larger Type VIIC U-651 for Baubelehrung (U-boat construction familiarization) during her construction in Jan 1941.
+He took command on 12 Feb 1941 (Busch & Röll, 1999).

 From October 1965 to December 1968 he commanded the famous German naval school ship Gorch Fock.
-On 31 August 1968 he was interviewed in the Stornoway Gazette, the local newspaper for the Scottish Western Isles, in his role as Captain of Gorch Fock.
+An interview with him appeared in the Scottish local newspaper Stornoway Gazette on 31 August 1968 when the Gorch Fock visited the Western Isles.

-Kapitän zur See Peter Lohmeyer passed away on 28 May 2002 in Schleswig.
+Kapitän zur See Peter Lohmeyer died on 28 May 2002 in Schleswig.
 He was 91 years old.

 Busch, R. & Röll, H-J. (1999).
 German U-boat commanders of World War Two